LoreGracia/42/Libft/README.md

 ## Project Structure

-The repository is organized as follows:
+The project is organized as follows:

 ```bash
 .